 The Conservation Federation of Missouri is engaged with a nascent national effort to create a 10-state initiative to restore the Mississippi River.
-While still in the very early planning and visioning stage, we anticipate that legislation to create such a program (a Mississippi River Restoration and Resilience Initiative) is likely to come forward in the next Congress.
+Legislation to create such a program (a Mississippi River Restoration and Resilience Initiative) has now been introduced to Congress.
 Given its bipartisan, multi-state nature, we’re optimistic such a bill could advance in both chambers with potentially significant, long-lasting impacts on river health.
 Please encourage your elected officials to support this legislation by clicking the graphic at the bottom of this page.

 A Remarkable River